 9. Kill Recent Apps

 Always kill your recent apps when you’re done using it so that it doesn’t drain away your battery constantly in the background.
 If a high power-consuming app is running in the background, and you don’t pay attention, it might drain all your battery away.
-Killing recent apps not only helps in less battery consumption, but also less RAM usage so that your phone doesn’t lag while you’re multi-tasking.
+Killing recent apps not only helps in less battery consumption but also less RAM usage so that your phone doesn’t lag while you’re multi-tasking.

 10. Keep a Regular Check on Your Installed Apps

-Newer version of apps is always available in the Play Store and Apple Store after a period of time.
+A newer version of apps is always available in the Play Store and Apple Store after a period of time.
 App developers always try to improve their app’s power-consuming capacity with every update they roll out.
 Therefore, updating your daily usage apps is a good way to slightly improve your battery performance.
 Also, you must keep a check on the unused apps that are installed on your phone and uninstall them from the device.

 You should start analyzing your battery performance.
 Every user has a different usage pattern.
 Everyone uses a different set of apps with different usage levels.
 Therefore, it’s important to get an overview of what apps are draining your battery.
 This way you can plan out which apps to use and which to avoid.
 Dedicated battery performance analytics are present in every smartphone.
-Although it differs from brand-to-brand, generally they can be found in: Settings > Battery > Power Consumption Ranking.
+Although it differs from brand to brand, generally they can be found in: Settings > Battery > Power Consumption Ranking.

 Running out of your battery in an emergency situation is probably one of your worst nightmares.
-Though nothing can help more than your plugging your device to the charger, these simple battery saving tips can help you conserve more than 50% of battery in any given day while maintaining a more consistent battery capacity throughout the lifetime of the device.
+Though nothing can help more than your plugging your device into the charger, these simple battery saving tips can help you conserve more than 50% of battery on any given day while maintaining a more consistent battery capacity throughout the lifetime of the device.
 Start applying these and see the result for yourself.